gdunnjr/NCAAPredictor/README.md

 2. Go to the directory
 3. npm install
 4. node predict.js

-The results will be logged to the standard output window.
+5. The results will be logged to the standard output window.

-To make it clear what is happening the setimeout parameter is used on the first function call that simulates the first regional round.
-It is set to 1000 which will make the function wait 2 second before running.
+To make it clear what is happening the set timeout parameter is used on the first function call that simulates the first regional round.
+It is set to 2000 which will make the function wait 2 second before running.
 As you will see in the output, the other regional games will be played before region 1 - they do not wait for it to finish.